-Rajinikanth meets party leaders, to decide on political plunge
+Party will stand by me, decision soon on political entry: Rajinikant

-Chennai, Nov 30: Superstar Rajinikanth is all set to deliberate the possibility of his political entry with the office bearers of Rajini Makkal Mandram on Monday.
+Chennai, Nov 30: Superstar Rajinikanth on Monday said that he would soon announce his decision about launching a political party.
+His announcement came after a two-hour-long meeting with members of Rajini Makkal Mandram.

-The meeting with Mandram's district secretaries is being held at the actor's Raghavendra Kalyana Mandapam here.
+The meeting with Mandram's district secretaries held at the actor's Raghavendra Kalyana Mandapam here.
 It may be noted that doctors had advised him against entering politics.

+"In today's meeting district secretaries and I exchanged our views.
+They assured to support me in whatever decision I take.
+I will take a decision as soon as possible," said Rajinikanth.

 Last month the actor hinted that his long-awaited entry to electoral politics may be delayed.